transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 delays where no data is sent.
 These blanking periods just so happen to be convenient times for the CPU to update or change data in the VDP, when those changes wont affect the output.
-This is especially important during the vertical blanking period, when the positions of everything on the screen can be updated at once before the next frame is drawn to prevent artifacts in the image.
+This is especially important during the vertical blanking period, when the positions of everything on the screen can be updated at once before the next frame is drawn to prevent artifacts and glitches in the image.

 I was moving fast to get something working, so I quickly implemented the vertical blanking bit by setting it just before getting to the end of the frame, at 14_218_000 ns, and then resetting the bit